-Under the Equality Act 2010, a person with a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities is classified as disabled.
-Children with disabilities may have additional needs caused by their disability.
+Under the UK Equality Act 2010, a person with a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities is classified as disabled.
+Children with disabilities may have additional needs caused by their disability and may be particularly vulnerable to abuse.